Yuvraj1507/Ecommerce-Website-Automation/README.md

-# EcommerceWebsiteAutomation
+# E-commerce Website Automation

+📌 Project Overview

-This project automates the testing of an e-commerce website using Selenium WebDriver with Java.
+This project automates the testing of an E-commerce website using Selenium WebDriver with Java.
 The test cases cover various functionalities such as login, applying filters, adding products to the cart, checkout, and logout.
+It ensures seamless user experience and bug-free performance through automated testing.

 TestCase01: Verify Login Functionality